Groundbreaking ideas and research for engaged leaders

 It might seem tempting for companies to hide their supply chains’ poor ESG records, but trends in transparency, social media, and information disclosure make deception increasingly untenable.

-We need only look to repeated revelations of slave labor, environmental degradation, and human rights abuses emerging from all corners of global supply networks, ranging from high-tech electronics manufacturing to basic agricultural commodities like the palm oil that is omnipresent in consumer goods.
+We need only look to repeated revelations of slave labour, environmental degradation, and human rights abuses emerging from all corners of global supply networks, ranging from high-tech electronics manufacturing to basic agricultural commodities like the palm oil that is omnipresent in consumer goods.

 “The pace of revelations about what’s happening in a supply chain is faster than it’s ever been,” says Distelhorst.
 “If a business said it doesn’t care about the supply chain because [the average consumer] doesn’t see what happens in the supply chain, I would suggest they think again.
 If you have any kind of public profile such that it would be embarrassing or scandalous to have an adverse environmental or social impact because of something in the supply chain, there is probably someone out there who will find that out.”